abdorizak/Doctor-Appoint-BackEnd/Readme.md

 this backend is used to manage the users appointments of doctors, so the user can choose a doctor to make the appointment if the doctor available, so i will use this api in mobile application.

-- to use this the following commands:
+## instructions

+before you start the server first install all packages using the this command:

 ```terminal
 ~ npm install
 ```

-create `.env` file and add SECRET KEY, Random words.
+also create `.env` file and add `SECRET_KEY`, asing the secret key to the Random words.

+## Credits

 **©** **Abdorizak Abdalla** **2022**